pybash1/py_everything/README.md

 )
 ```

-NOTE: Currently setupPyGen doesn't support classifiers, and `find_packages()`.
-But support will be added soon.
+NOTE: Currently setupPyGen doesn't support classifiers.
+But support will be added soon. `find_packages()` support has been added.

 # gitIt

-Detailed documentation can be found on [ReadTheDocs](https://py-everything.readthedocs.io/en/latest/)
+Detailed documentation can be found on [ReadTheDocs](https://py-everything.readthedocs.io/en/latest/gitIt.html)

 Basic Usage: